Let's move on to the spasmolytics.

 Now, the GABA B receptor complex in this particular instances,

 located both in presynaptic terminals and postsynaptic nerves.

 So in presynaptic nerves,

 and in postsynaptic nerves,

-we're talking about chloride channel activity.
+we're talking about potassium channel activity.

 This also causes membrane hyperpolarization and inhibition,